The reaction SO21g2 + 2 H2S1g2Δ3 S1s2 + 2 H2O1g2 is the basis of ... | Pearson+ Channels

 The reaction SO21g2 + 2 H2S1g2Δ3 S1s2 + 2 H2O1g2 is the basis of a suggested method for removal of SO2 from power-plant stack gases.
-The standard free energy of each substance is given in Appendix C. (c) If PSO2 = PH2S and the vapor pressure of water is 25 torr, calculate the equilibrium SO2 pressure in the system at 298 K.
+The standard free energy of each substance is given in Appendix C. (d) Would you expect the process to be more or less effective at higher temperatures?

 Relevant Solution